alphagov/government-service-design-manual/service-manual/digital-by-default/index.md

     </div>
   </li>
   <li>
-    <div class="point">considered the tools and systems they will be using to build, host, operate and measure their service, and how to procure them</div>
+    <div class="point">Consider the tools and systems they will be using to build, host, operate and measure their service, and how to procure them</div>
     <div class="guidance">
       <p>Related guides</p>
       <ul>